 What else is important to you?
-We bet it’s not a bunch of physical stuff, we bet it’s not some T-shirt or some gadget or some material possession.
+We bet it’s not a bunch of material items; we bet it’s not a teeshirt or gadget or shiny new widget.

 Take the Red Pill

-We apologize if this all sounds preachy or overly didactic, it’s not meant to be.
-We are not attempting to preach to you, we have no right to do so.
+We apologize if this all sounds didactic—it’s not meant to be.
+We’re not attempting to preach to you; we have no right to do so.
 We are just like you, or—if you are at the precipice, contemplating whether or not minimalism is right for you—then we were just like you (we just happened to stumble onto minimalism a little sooner).
-Then we took the proverbial red pill and an entire new world opened up for us, and we discovered an utterly new life, one in which we wake up every day excited to live, one in which we are passionate and fulfilled and happy and free.
+Then we took the proverbial red pill and an entire new world opened up for us: we discovered a new life—a simple life.

 If you find value in The Minimalists, consider donating a dollar.